Meenakshi Tirukalyanam: Kodi Yetram

-During this event, the chief priest of the Meenakshi temple hoists the holy flag on the dhvaja stambham (flag pole) of the temple.
+"Kodi yetram" literally means "raising the flag".
+During this event, the chief priest of the Meenakshi temple hoists the holy flag (kodi) on the dhvaja stambham (flag pole) of the temple.
 This marks the beginning of the festival.
 The flag stays on the flag pole until the end of the festival.

 Pattabhishekam

-Pattabhishekam is a coronation ceremony.
+"Pattabhishekam" means "coronation".
 Meenakshi is crowned as the queen of Madurai on this day, and she is regarded to rule the Pandya Kingdom for the next four months.
 After this ceremony, her husband Sundareshvara is crowned as the king of Madurai for the next eight months.

-Dikvijayam
+Digvijayam

-After Meenakshi is crowned as the queen of the Pandya kingdom, she goes into war with all the countries in the world and conquers the whole world and she goes to Kailasha (the home of Shiva in Himalayas) to conquer it.
+Digvijayam refers to the conquests of Meenakshi.
+After Meenakshi is crowned as the queen of the Pandya kingdom, she goes into war with all the countries in the world and conquers the whole world.
+Then, she goes to Kailasha (the home of Shiva in Himalayas) to conquer it.
 However, after seeing Shiva on the battlefield, she falls in love with him and marries him.

 Meenakshi Kalyanam

-Meenakshi Kalyanam is the wedding celebration of Meenakshi and Shiva (Sundareshvara) in Madurai.
+Meenakshi Kalyanam is the wedding ceremony of Meenakshi and Shiva (Sundareshvara) in Madurai.
 On the day of Meenakshi Kalyanam, devotees get up at sunrise and reach the Meenakshi temple in Madurai.
 After taking a holy dip in the golden lotus pond, they wear clean clothes.
 Meenakshi is first worshipped using traditional methods, following which prayers are offered to Vibhuti Vinayakar.
 On this day, devotees sing devotional songs and bhajans.
 It is also considered auspicious to wear the holy ash known as vibhuti while entering the temple premises.
 Devotees also carry fruits, coconuts and incense sticks to offer to the deities.
 Inside the temple, the images of the deities are decorated with silk clothes and floral garlands.
 There are nearly 50 priests in the Meenakshi Madurai temple who perform the puja rituals and special prayers.
 The main priests in the temple perform the ritualistic wedding ceremonies.
 At the completion of the event, images of Meenakshi and Sundareshvara are taken out in huge processions on the streets in the Pushpa Pallakku and Yanai Vahanam.

 Chariot festival

 The Chariot festival, also known as Ter Tiruviḻa or Rathotsavam, is performed the day after Meenakshi Kalyanam.
-The king and queen of the Pandya Kingdom, Meenakshi and Sundareshvara come to see their subjects in a well-decorated chariot.
+The king and queen of the Pandya Kingdom, Meenakshi and Sundareshvara come to see their subjects in a well-decorated ther (chariot).
 It attracts many people in the Masi streets of Madurai as viewers.

 Ethir Sevai

-Part of the Chithirai Tiruviḻa of Kallazhagar temple at Aḻagar Koyil, the Ethir Seva began on the fourth day of the festival.
-On this day, Aḻagar changed his appearance as Kallar (Kallar vedam) when he traveled via Kallar Nadu and entered Madurai city and the people of the city welcomed him.
+"Ethir sevai" refers to a welcoming ceremony.
+Part of the Chithirai Tiruviḻa of Kallazhagar temple at Aḻagar Koyil, the Ethir Seva begins on the fourth day of the festival.
+On this day, Aḻagar changes his appearance into a Kallar man (Kallar vedam) to travel via Kallar Nadu (the Kallar country) and enter Madurai; the people of the city welcome him.

 Alagar Vaigai Yeluntarulutal

-A reenactment of the scene of Vishnu refusing to enter Madurai and returning to Alagar Koil occurs in a mandapam in Madhichiyam in the middle of river Vaigai.
+"Alagar Vaigai Yeluntarulutal" literally means "Alagar blessing people in the Vaigai".
+A re-enactment of the scene of Vishnu refusing to enter Madurai and returning to Alagar Koil, tis event occurs in a mandapam in Madhichiyam in the middle of river Vaigai.